fejeeroww/Mod-2-jupyter-note/README.md

 ## Setup

-1. Clone this repository or download the files to your local machine.
+1. Download the files to your local machine.
 2. Ensure you have a file named `salary_data.csv` in the same directory as the Jupyter Notebook.
 This file should contain columns for Name, Department, Salary, and Years of Experience.

 ## Using the Jupyter Notebook